aixi/blaze/README.md

   InetAddress server_addr(9877);
   // echo server with 4 threads and timeout of 10 seconds EchoServer server(&loop, server_addr);
-  // loop all other threads except this one server.SetThreadNum(4) server.Start();
+  server.SetThreadNum(4)
+  server.Start();
   // quit after 1 minute